 A tropical wave (Invest 94L)

-The latest 8 am EDT run of the SHIPS model
+was a high 25 knots, but the 8 am EDT Monday run of the SHIPS model

 predicted that wind shear would fall to the low range, 5 - 10 knots, by Wednesday.
 Sea Surface Temperatures beneath 94L were 27°C on Monday, but were predicted to fall to 25.5°C by Wednesday, limiting the potential for development through Wednesday.
 The wave is headed west at 15 - 20 mph, and by Friday, will move over warmer waters of 27°C, as the storm nears the Lesser Antilles Islands.
 However, 94L will gain some latitude as it approaches the islands, and move into increasingly dry air to the northwest.
 These conditions are similar to what Bertha encountered as it approached the islands.
 If 94L does develop, the odds are that it will be a storm similar to Bertha--struggling against dry air, never reaching hurricane strength in the islands.
 Arrival in the islands should occur on Saturday, according to the Monday morning runs of the GFS and European models.
 None of the reliable computer models for predicting tropical storm formation (GFS, European, and UKMET) develop 94L, but about 1/3 of the 20 members of the GFS model ensemble show development late this week (the GFS ensemble is a set of 20 runs of the GFS model done at lower resolution with slightly different initial conditions to generate an uncertainty "plume" of model runs.)
 None of these ensemble forecasts showed 94L reaching hurricane strength.
 In their 8 am EDT Monday Tropical Weather Outlook, NHC gave 94L 2-day and 5-day development odds of 0% and 30%, respectively.
 Figure 1.